 There are several forms of debate sport (explained later), but a number of principles apply to each form:

 - There is a statement that is announced 15 minutes in advance.
-As:
+Such as:

 - Organ trade must be legalized.

 - Polygamy is a better standard than monogamy.

 - It is randomly determined whether you are for or against.